aubreyrjones/mutagen/README.md

 ### Running the Build

-Once you've gotten the prereqs out of the way, you should be able to open a command prompt in the project directory and run the build.
+Once you've gotten the prereqs out of the way, you should be able to run the build.

+If your playbook definitions are in `playbooks.txt`, you can just:

-Linux: `./make_playbooks.py`
+Linux: Run `./make_playbooks.py` from the command line.

-Windows: `python make_playbooks.py`
+Windows: Double-click `make_playbooks.py`.

-If you want to use a different playbook definition file, just put it at the end like:
+If you want to use a different playbook definition file, you'll have to use the command line on both systems:

 Linux: `./make_playbooks.py my_playbooks.txt`

 Windows: `python make_playbooks.py my_playbooks.txt`

 This will create a bunch of intermediary files in the `build` directory.
 You can ignore these.